ItsAltus/Worshipify/README.md

 # Worshipify

 **Worshipify** is a music recommendation web app designed to help Christians find worship alternatives to secular music.
-It uses

----

-## Features
+## Planned Features

 - **Secular to Worship Recommendations:**
   Instantly discover worship music based on audio similarities to your favorite secular songs.